 Research from the University of South Australia showed promising results with smartphone apps.
 They called apps “a promising tool for delivering accessible and appealing physical activity interventions.”
 The goal of this systematic review by Romeo and colleagues tried to determine the “effectiveness of smartphone apps for increasing objectively measured physical activity in adults.”
 The review looked at nine different research studies that met all of the researchers’ criteria, totaling 1740 subjects.
 This review reported an increase in physical activity in subjects who used apps for a minimum of 3-months.

-The Jefit app, won multiple awards in 2022 including best app by PC Magazine.
 The Jefit app is used to plan and track workouts.
 It comes with a customizable workout planner, an extensive exercise library, and a members-only Facebook group.
 You can choose new workouts and track your progress with the app.
 It keeps you on track to see how close you are to reaching your fitness goals.
-The app includes 1300 exercises, more than 3800 strength training workouts, 9 million registered users and 10 million downloads to date.
+The app includes more than 1400 exercises, more than 4500 strength training workouts, and >12.5 million downloads to date.
+Jefit was named best app for 2024, by PC Magazine, Forbes, Garage Gym Reviews and many others.